da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 Generally, Time-of-Flight sensors can measure surrounding terrain by emitting photons and sensing the duration of time before photons return back to the sensor.
 Note that from this point forward Time-of-Flight will be abbreviated with the acronym ToF.

 The ToF sensor utilized in the lab employed a wavelength of 940nm, indicating the use of infrared radiation.
 Infrared radiation is often used for such applications as it is “invisible” and can reduce interference from external light sources.
 In fact, infrared light is less susceptible to Rayleigh scattering, a well-known phenomenon where small atmospheric particles cause light to scatter.
-The intensity of Rayleigh scattering is inversely proportional to the wavelength of the scattered light raised to the power of 4 (“Blue Sky”):
+The intensity of Rayleigh scattering is inversely proportional to the wavelength of the scattered light raised to the power of 4 [@hyperphysics_bluesky]:

 $$
 \text{Intensity of Scattered Light} \propto \frac{1}{\lambda^4}